-It’s a mark of the maturity of electric car technology that there is now a small but fast-growing market for premium-branded EVs – and that every manufacturer is desperate to be seen to be at the very forefront of it.
+It’s a mark of the maturity of electric car technology that there is now a small but very fast-growing market for premium-branded EVs – and that every manufacturer is desperate to be seen to be at the very forefront of it.

-Some have a luxury angle, others a performance bias – and some a bit of other.
-Some cars within it are big, others not so big; and while some come from established automotive industry powers, others are from more ‘disruptive’ outfits.
-But whatever you’re looking for, if you’re looking for the longest-legged and least compromised electric cars in the world, this chart is where you’ll find them.
+Some of them are offering a luxury angle, others a performance bias – and some a bit of other.
+Some cars within it are big, others not so big.
+And while some come from established automotive industry powers, others are from more ‘disruptive’ outfits.
+Whatever you’re looking for, if you’re looking for the longest-legged and least compromised electric cars in the world, this chart is where you’ll find them.

 This is where Teslas do battle with Mercedes’ EQs, BMW i cars, Audi E-trons and even new-groove Porsches.
 As a result of the infancy of this segment, a few of the cars we’ve listed aren’t quite on the market yet but are expected very soon – and where that’s the case, we won’t rank them until we’ve driven them.
 Whether here or not quite here, however, they are all reasons for the early-adopting EV crowd to get very excited.

 Best Premium Electric Cars 2019